A Medical Emergency

 - Lack of knowledge amongst many professionals and wider public

-There have been several reports in the US of deaths due to sudden withdrawal of benzodiazepines.
+There have been several reports in the US of deaths due to sudden withdrawal of benzodiazepines, the most recent being of the death in prison of a 21 year old.
 In most cases the deaths have been of people in custody after being deprived of medication by prison staff.

 Rather than isolated incidents confined to a prison setting, these fatalities may just be the tip of the iceberg because of the increased visibility of those in custody.